SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/03-DOM-Manipulations.md

 let newH1 = h1.cloneNode(true); //returns a duplicate of the h1 tag above
 ```

-It is important to know that even though these elements are created, they **don't exist** in the HTML document.
+It is important to know that even though these elements are created, they **do not exist** in the HTML document.

 They are just **Javascript variables**.
 [/slide]